The following article is a Boss DD-200 review discussing the features and performance of a very popular delay pedal.

 One of the things I like most about the pedal is that, despite numerous features, everything is so accessible.
 Instead of going through the menu, you can access all features through a couple of knobs, which makes everything much simpler and faster.

-When it comes to the most important features, we should start with delay effects.
-There are 12 of them in total, pretty much everything from classic tape echo to all kinds of modern ambient effects.
+When it comes to the most important features, we should start with delay sounds.
+There are 12 different delays in total, pretty much everything from classic tape echo to all kinds of modern ambient effects.
 It’s pretty much legal to say it has everything you’ll ever need, at least when it comes to delay effects.
 This is a very user-friendly pedal and not only that you can quickly find great tones, but you can also store them in one of four memory slots.

 The pedal comes with two footswithces and they are customizable, which means you can assign different functions, depending on your preferences and needs in a certain situation.